JHU-PL-Lab/www-pl-lab/README.md

 Deployment
 ----------

+The `source` branch contains the Jekyll source to generated the website, while the `master` branch contains the generated HTML.
+This is meant to keep the deployment scheme used by `pl.cs.jhu.edu`, which consists on serving the contents of the `master`.

-Run the following from your local machine (not the Vagrant Virtual Machine nor the Docker container):
+To deploy, run the following from your local machine (not the Vagrant Virtual Machine nor the Docker container):

 ```console
 $ rake deploy